on the clojure move

 1. Naming code as the relation of identity and value

-It seems that clojure.core/def is exactly about this relation, and clojure uses a symbol
+It seems that clojure.core/def is exactly about this relation, and clojure requires a symbol value as a identity.
+Once the relation is internalised (evaluated), the identity/symbol will be replaced by the value of that naming relation.

-So, that's clear, and also, that identity choice (namespaced symbol) is semantically "place oriented": 'folder-path-and-file/symbol-name
+So, that's clear, and also, that identity choice (namespaced symbol) is semantically "place oriented": 'folder-path-and-file/symbol-name.

 But, identities don't need to be "an always one and only one value replacement relation".
 An example of that is clojure.spec/def

-There are tons of good consequences from using namespaced keywords that I've already talk about it on "Decomplecting clojure.spec: From validation to self-discoverable semantic services", thus I'll not get into that now.
+There are tons of good consequences from using namespaced-keywords that I've already talk about it on "Decomplecting clojure.spec: From validation to self-discoverable semantic services", thus I'll not get into that now.
 In this post I'd like to get into the 1-1 identity-value relation.

-2. why "always one and only one" identity-value relation
+2. why "always one and only one" identity-value relation?

-2.1. clojure.spec/keys with semantic/compound-identity
+3. clojure.spec/keys with semantic/compound-identity

 Example using semantic-namespace/spec.keys